xT0mR0x/doks/content/en/docs/writeups/thm/boilerctf/index.md

 <br><br>

 We can see the file extantion for the first question.<br>
 and this text: "Whfg jnagrq gb frr vs lbh svaq vg.
 Yby.
-Erzrzore: Rahzrengvba vf gur xrl!" <br> that just ment to throw you off. you can decrypt it with ROT 13:<br>
+Erzrzore: Rahzrengvba vf gur xrl!" <br> it's meant to throw you off. you can decrypt it with ROT 13:<br>
 <br><br>

 ![CyberChef](rot13.png) --> [CyberChef](https://gchq.github.io/CyberChef/)